Sun Pickles

 own

-pickled peppers by using this same recipe, but leaving out the dill.
+pickled peppers by using this same recipe, but leave out the dill.

 We've often made